lumitry/lumitry/README.md

 # Hi there 👋
-Don't mind me, I'm mostly using private repos ✨

-Student at RIT currently learning SQL (PostgreSQL, SQLite), Javascript (+ Svelte, React, TypeScript, Angular), Rust (+ Tauri), Java (+ Spring), Python (+ Flask).
+I'm a second-year student at RIT with a "learning new technologies" problem:

+- Javascript
+  - React
+  - Angular
+  - Svelte
+  - TypeScript
+- Java
+  - Java Spring
+  - Mockito
+  - JUnit
+- Python
+  - Flask
+  - Pytest
+- SQL
+  - PostgreSQL
+  - Sqlite
+- Rust
+  - Tauri

 I have a project, myMedia, in the planning stages; I recently made the repo public!
 I'm considering switching the backend from Sqlite via Tauri to Pocketbase or some similar solution, to avoid writing a ton of messy Rust code (the stuff I've written thus far is admittedly bad, but I'm learning!).

-I'm also working on my [personal site](briggstucker.com), which I'm writing in Next.js, which has been exciting to learn about especially given how prevalent it is in the industry.
+I'm also working on my [personal site](briggstucker.com), which I'm writing in Next.js, which has been exciting to learn about especially given how prevalent it is.

 Currently looking for Software Engineering Co-ops in the Summer and Fall of 2024, as well as Spring of 2025.